Five Secrets about Buying Running Shoes

 Your Feet Change and Grow:

+The first and maybe most important secrets to buying running shoes are your feet change over time.
 When your feet are measured, many people are shocked to find their feet have grown.
 Your arches can collapse as you age, and therefore, your feet can get longer or wider.
 Every person’s feet are different, and no two feet are the same.
 Some people have high arches, low arches, flat feet, wide feet, but everyone is different.

-Plus everyone has a different running style, so your pair of running shoes must accommodate that.
+Plus, everyone has a different running style, so your pair of running shoes must accommodate that.

-Woman your feet change after pregnancy.
+Woman, your feet change after pregnancy.
 No one cares about your foot size, but get what is most comfortable.

 Running Shoes are not Meant for Lateral Motion: